 The entry briefs are scored on a 1-10 scale per criterion (1 = not effective, 10 = excellent).
 40 is the maximum score.

 Scoring is based on each campaign's success in achieving its specific objectives and demonstrating a strong strategy and use of marketing communications.

 Each entry is reviewed by a minimum of 10 jury members.
-The average of the 10 or more scores results in the final score for that entry.
-The Jury Chairperson may review a jury member’s scoring which is consistently high, low, or deviates significantly from the average for a specific entry.
+The Jury Chair may review a jury member’s scoring which is consistently high, low, or deviates significantly from the average for a specific entry.

-Once all entries have been scored the Jury Chairperson then recommends winners to the IMCC Europe Board who determines which entries are winners.
+Once all entries have been scored the Jury Chair then recommends winners to the IMCC Europe Board who determines which entries are winners.